Alexander Tikhonov: Conspiracy to commit murder

-In 2000, he was accused of participating in planning the murder of Kemerovo Oblast governor Aman Tuleyev.
+In 2000, he was accused by prosecutors of participating in planning the assassination of western Siberian Kemerovo Oblast governor Aman Tuleyev.
 According to the prosecution, a businessman named Mikhail Zhivilo and his company MIKOM had a business conflict with Tuleyev, and Zhivilo decided to organize Tuleyev's murder as revenge.
-Zhivilo knew Tikhonov and, allegedly, asked him for help.
-Tikhonov got him in touch with his younger brother, Viktor Tikhonov, who found two potential killers—Vladimir Kharchenko and Sergey Nikanorov.
-Kharchenko and Nikanorov went to FSB and told them about the murder plans.
-Viktor Tikhonov was convicted in 2002 and sentenced to four years imprisonment.
-Since Alexander Tikhonov lived in Austria for several years, he was indicted separately from the other accused.
-On 23 July 2007, he was found guilty of conspiracy to commit murder and sentenced to three years of imprisonment.
-However, he was amnestied immediately and did not spend any time in prison.
+Zhivilo knew Tikhonov and allegedly asked him to arrange the murder of Tuleyev.
+Tikhonov put Zhivilo in touch with his younger brother, Viktor Tikhonov, to help arrange the murder.
+His younger brother hired two potential killers from an organized crime group to commit the murder-–Vladimir Kharchenko and Sergey Nikanorov, who Russian media reported were promised $700,000.
+Kharchenko and Nikanorov instead went to the FSB, and told them about the murder plans.

+Viktor Tikhonov was convicted in 2002, and sentenced to four years of imprisonment.
+He served his term in a maximum security prison.